 This fabulous cake took a good many hours to complete but I think it was worth every minute of my time.
-In the YouTube video below I explain how to make the lace look decoration on 3 tiers of this cake.
-If you are not keen on YouTube then just read on and I will explain.

 I would like to show you how to achieve a stunning lace effect on a cake using stencils and piping.

 To get the best possible results use a different colour of stencil icing from the colour of your cake.

 This cake is champagne and the Icing for the stencil is white.